gparatore123/nightmare/modules/06-ROP/unit_07.md

 Hmm.
 It did not work, why?
 Well look closely a the `ip` we segfaulted on 0xbf00e080.
 There is a null byte in there, and also that looks a lot like the address for our `pop eax; pop ebx; pop esi; pop edi; ret;` at 0x0809e080.
-The 0x098 did not wite onto the stack, and the reason for that is 0x09 is '\\t' (tab) and that terminated the `strcpy()`.
+The 0x098 did not write onto the stack, and the reason for that is 0x09 is '\\t' (tab) and that terminated the `strcpy()`.

-It turns out that not all of our gadgets that we find can be used because the address may contain values we can't include in the overflow.
+It turns out that not all of our gadgets can be used because the address may contain values we can't include in the overflow.
-Looks like we need to hunt for more gadgets!
+It looks like we need to hunt for more gadgets!

 ## Gadgets within Other Operations